 9 best yoga mats on Amazon, as recommended by a yoga teacher

-Amazon is a go-to for easy delivery, and our list of the best yoga mats reveals the ones to shop for, with various sizes, support, and colours available
+For easy delivery, Amazon is a go-to, and our list of the best yoga mats from the retailer reveals the ones to shop for in various sizes, support, and styles

 Grace Walsh

-Naturally, the best one for you will depend on what you're seeking.
+The best yoga mat on Amazon for you will depend on what you're using it for.
 "In yoga, we spend a lot of time on our hands and knees, lying on our back and on our tummy, so we want support and to feel comfortable.
 A thicker yoga mat is better for anyone with sensitive knees and who wants more cushioning when lying down on the mat," explains certified menopause yoga teacher Libby Stevenson.
 "Personally, I find a foam mat provides more cushioning and is more comfortable than a rubber mat."

 The best yoga mats on Amazon